 The way I write things, they are just a clash between reality and fantasy. — Jimi Hendrix

 Can you squeeze liberation from an electric guitar string?
 This is a question that might be worth asking when it comes to the Age of Aquarius, since rock music and its electric guitars were central to that era in so many ways.
 The simplistic answer was yes, it did: rock liberated millions of people, especially young people, from the constraints and alienations of conformist postwar America.
 Others, from the time period itself to today, resolutely say no: rock was not liberating, it was, instead, the sound of a faux-revolution; decadent, commercialized, juvenile, coopted if not produced by the very systems it sought to protest, rock was ultimately only sound and fury, signifying nothing.
 These debates rage on, often framed by how to measure rock and the counterculture’s worth within conventional politics of the 1960s and thereafter.

 But rock and roll was hardly conventional as an art form.
-Nor was the counterculture that arose from it, around it really a conventional kind of politics.
+Nor was the counterculture that arose from it and around it really a conventional kind of politics.
 No one speaks more to this unconventionality than the guitarist, songwriter, and visionary Jimi Hendrix.
 Born in Seattle, Washington, in 1942, to a mixed-heritage family, mostly African-American but also with Native American and European American ancestry, Hendrix made some of the most quintessential countercultural music.
 If we take Hendrix himself as a quintessential countercultural personality, we might picture him as a seeker of spiritual enlightenment in the secular forms of rhythm and blues, a technical wizard interested in the pastoral and primitive, an engineer of Gnosticism, an antinomian with a major-label recording contract, a cybernetic feedback systems analyst of sound who didn’t seek to put the machine in the garden so much as see if there was a garden to be found in the machine—and what kinds of sins lurked there as well as an Edenic paradise.
 Here was no simple project of political emancipation or ideological protest.
 We are into something far richer, more complex, more fraught.